Hints allow you to specify the execution plan that the optimizer should generate.

 23 rows in set

-If a table specified in the join method hint cannot be found, that table is ignored, but the other specified tables will still take effect.
-If the optimizer cannot generate the specified join method, it will choose another method, rendering the hint ineffective.
+If a table specified in a hint for a join method cannot be found, the hint for that table is ignored, but other specified hints still take effect.
+If the optimizer cannot generate the specified join method, it will choose another method, and the hint becomes ineffective.

-If a table cannot be found in the join order hint, the entire hint becomes invalid.
+If a table specified in a hint for a join order cannot be found, the entire hint becomes ineffective.

 Common hints and syntax

-Compared with other databases, OceanBase Database's optimizer uses dynamic programming and has already considered all possible optimal paths.
-The primary role of hints is to specify the behavior of the optimizer and ensure that SQL queries are executed according to the hints.
+Compared with other databases, the optimizer of OceanBase Database is dynamic programming, which has considered all possible optimal paths.
+Hints are used to specify the behavior of the optimizer and execute SQL queries based on the hints.

-The syntax of the INDEX hint is supported in both MySQL mode and Oracle mode.
+The INDEX hint supports both MySQL and Oracle modes.

 SELECT/*+INDEX(table_name index_name) */ * FROM table_name;